Goniix/Nungeon/README.md

 # Nungeon
-A game heavily inspired by Vampire Survivor, supposed to be created in NSI class
+A game, supposed to be created in NSI class